rsongphon/Satellite-Based-AGB-CHM-Estimation-Model-/content/Theorem/RemoteSensing.md

 Most **passive sensors** cannot penetrate dense cloud cover and thus have limitations observing areas like the tropics where dense cloud cover is frequent.
 {{% /notice %}}

+- Example of passive sensor
+1. Infrared radiation, which can detect heat or thermal radiation from objects or sources; ​

+2. **Visible radiation, which can capture images or colors of objects or scenes;**​

+3. Ultraviolet radiation, which can reveal hidden or fluorescent features or substances; ​

+4. Temperature sensors that can measure the heat or coldness of objects or environments; sound sensors that can pick up vibrations or noises from objects or sources; and ​

+5. Magnetic sensors that can measure the strength or direction of magnetic fields or forces.

+##### Active sensor
 - The majority of **active sensors** operate in the microwave band of the electromagnetic spectrum, which gives them the ability to **penetrate the atmosphere under most conditions.** These types of sensors are useful for measuring the vertical profiles of aerosols, forest structure, precipitation and winds, sea surface topography, and ice, among others.

+- Example of active sensor

+1. Radio waves to detect and track objects in the air, on the ground, or at sea. ​

+2. **Lidar (Light Detection and Ranging) utilizes laser pulses to measure distance and create high-resolution maps of the surface or the atmosphere.**

+3. Sonar (Sound Navigation and Ranging) relies on sound waves to locate and identify underwater objects or features. ​

+4. Ultrasound employs ultrasonic waves that can penetrate through solid or liquid materials and produce images or measurements of the internal structure or condition.​

+​

 #### Resolution
 Resolution can vary depending on the satellite’s orbit and sensor design.
 There are four types of resolution to consider for any dataset—radiometric, spatial, spectral, and temporal.